scadawire/tango-symcon/README.md

 scadawire/tango-controls integration to IP-Symcon

-This device driver integrates to https://www.symcon.de/de/
+This device driver integrates to the German building automation software of IP-Symcon.
+See also https://www.symcon.de/de/

 # Structure